 The main front squat muscles worked are the quads, as the front squat is considered a knee-dominant movement.

 To set up the front squat, you'll place the barbell on the front part of the shoulders.

-This position will force you to maintain an upright torso, even more so than what I described previously for the high bar squat.
-As such, your quads will be working much harder because your knees will be driving forward more to get the required squat depth.
+This position will force you to maintain an upright torso, even more so than I described previously for the high bar squat.
+As such, your quads will work much harder because your knees will drive forward more to get the required squat depth.

-An added benefit to the front squat is also getting a lot more muscle recruitment in the upper back.
-This is because in order to prevent your elbows from dropping forward, and the barbell falling off your shoulders, you need to stabilize through the muscles in your upper back.
+An added benefit to the front squat is more muscle upper-back muscle recruitment.
+This is because you need to stabilize through the muscles in your upper back to prevent your elbows from dropping forward and the barbell from falling off your shoulders.